-The FTC standards that govern deceptive advertising are by no means bright-line rules.
-The standards are crafted such that the level of substan tiation actually required by the FTC can differ greatly depending on the claim and product at issue.
+Having reviewed claim substantiation, we can now return to the specific issues raised by the AutoTunz comparative ads aimed at its chief competitor.
+The greatly depending on the claim and product at issue.
 In fact, FTC precedent demonstrates that comparative claims typically require a relatively high level of substantiation, such as scientific testing or other expert evaluation.
 Additionally, a competitor assailed by comparative claims is extremely likely to take legal action to defend itself if there is any doubt as to whether your company's ads comply with FTC rules.
-(For more information, see the FTC Statement of Policy Regarding Comparative Advertising, at www.fc.gov/bcp/policystmt/adcompare.htm.)
-Therefore, in addition to adopting the substantiation protocols described above, you will always want to ensure that comparative claims undergo a substantiation review conducted by an expert in advertising law.
-(See "Comparative Advertising 101," on this page.)
+(For more information, see the your company will want to exercise the highest degree FTC Statement of Policy Regarding Comparative Advertising, at www.ftc.gov/bcp/policystmt/adcompare.htm.)
+Therefore, in addition to adopting the substantiation protocols described above, you will always want to ensure that comparative claims undergo a substantiation review conducted by an